 Even when you’re going inside the shower, ensure that you never walk barefoot.
 You can wear flip flops or home slippers inside the house.
 You’ll never know what type of microscopic parasite or material can get through even the tiniest break in your skin and carry some sort of virus.

-Now that you know how you can take care of your feet, you are one step closer to keeping your feet healthy.
-If you are still having concerns regarding your feet after following all these guidelines, you can consult your local podiatrist for advice.
+Now that you know how you can take care of your feet, you are one step closer to keeping it healthy.
+If you are still having concerns, after following all these guidelines, you can consult your local podiatrist for advice.